PicoSupport/KillApplication/README.md

 # Killing Specific Process Introduction

-JAR file, demo apk are in /resource.
+JAR file, demo APK are in /resource.
 Note: Regarding java package creation and usage, please refer to [the Guideline](https://github.com/picoxr/support/blob/master/How%20to%20Use%20JAR%20file%20in%20Unity%20project%20on%20Pico%20device.docx)

 ## Introduction